Afraid not. Promo codes aren’t able to be used in conjunction with any other offers.

 We ship via UPS and USPS.

-At this time, we ship only to the USA and Canada.
-For Canadian shipments, the receiving customer is liable for all taxes, customs and duties.
-We are working on international distribution at the moment, so please check back.
+At this time we ship to the USA, Canada, and Europe.
+To order online for Europe (including the U.K.), go to OsmoNutrition.co.uk.
+For Canadian shipments, the receiving customer is liable for all taxes, customs, and duties.
+We are working on other international distribution at the moment, so please check back.

 At this time, we are unable to ship any PO boxes or APO/FPO/DPO addresses.
 If you have a friend with a physical address near by, we’d be happy to ship your order to them.
 Just add that address into the “Ship To” fields during the checkout process.